 Dragon Boat Festival

-If you want to impress your family and friends with some tidbits about the celebration while chowing down on rice dumplings, here are 7 fun facts about the Dragon Boat Festival that’s coming up on 22nd June 2023
+If you want to impress your family and friends with some tidbits about the celebration while chowing down on rice dumplings, here are 7 fun facts about the Dragon Boat Festival that’s happening on 10th June 2024.

 1. Its origin story was in fact, not really about dragon boats